Beyond Demonstrations: Dynamic Vector Construction from Latent Representations: Baselines

 \paragraph{Task Vector (TV)} This method encodes $k$ demonstrations combined with a dummy query and extracts the representation of the last token from an intermediate layer as the ICV.
 During inference, this vector replaces the corresponding last token representation in the same layer.
 We evaluate TV at different layers and report the performance of the best-performing layer based on test set results.

 \paragraph{Function Vector (FV)} The ICV is derived by averaging the outputs of key attention heads over a small validation subset.
 This vector is then added to the last token representation at a selected layer during inference, modulating the model's behavior for the target task.
-Similar to TV, we evaluate FV across multiple layers and report the test performance of the best-performing configuration. \paragraph{Multimodal Task Vectors (MTV)} MTV compresses many-shot multimodal ICL examples into compact latent representations by averaging attention head activations and injecting them back into selected model positions, enabling efficient inference-time adaptation without increasing context length.
+Similar to TV, we evaluate FV across multiple layers and report the test performance of the best-performing configuration.

+\paragraph{Linear Probing (LP)} The core idea of LP is to freeze the pretrained LLM and train a lightweight classifier on top of its final hidden representations before the output logits layer.
+This provides a simple and efficient adaptation baseline, and we report its performance under the same settings as other baselines.